wmfs/cardscript/README.md

 The forms thus defined may be rendered and executed by software.
 In this document, such software is referred to as an "app".__

+* For some introductory context around the motivations driving Formscript, please see [Appendix A: Formscript Motivation](#motivation).
-* A [JSON Schema (Draft-07)](https://raw.githubusercontent.com/wmfs/formscript/master/packages/formscript-schema/lib/schema.json) for Formscript is available [here](https://raw.githubusercontent.com/wmfs/formscript/master/packages/formscript-schema/lib/schema.json).
+* A [JSON Schema (Draft-07)](http://json-schema.org/) for Formscript is available [here](https://raw.githubusercontent.com/wmfs/formscript/master/packages/formscript-schema/lib/schema.json).

 ## <a name="toc"></a>Table of Contents